 I was curious about those learnings, so I called her up to ask some questions.

 VICE: Hey Carin, let's start with your background.
 What led you to do this?

-Carin Fishel: I've always been a numbers person.
-I work as a UX designer for a data imaging company.
+Carin Fishel: Well I work as a UX designer for a data visualisation company.
 With this particular project I wanted to take the seriousness out of dating.
 And as I was also spending so much time on dates, I wanted to create something out of it.
 That way if the dates didn't work, at least it wouldn't be time wasted.

 Did you tell the guys you were doing this?